serokell/blog-posts/whats-that-typeclass-Foldable/article.md

 ### Others

 There are other methods of `Foldable` type class that you get with defining only `foldr` or `foldMap`.
-The `length` function, which you might know, is implemented via `foldl'`.
-The `maximum` and the `minimum` use strict `foldMap'` in their definitions.
+The `length` function, which you might know, is implemented via `foldl'`. `maximum` and `minimum` use strict `foldMap'` in their definitions.
 The `null` function, which is given to check if a container is empty, is also implemented by reducing the latter with `foldr`.
+You may wonder, where is a good old [`for`](https://hackage.haskell.org/package/base-4.16.0.0/docs/Data-Traversable.html#v:for) loop?
+Fortunately, Haskell also provides it, which would have been impossible without `Foldable` too.
 All in all, even if you use `foldr` and `foldl` themselves very seldom, you will find other primitives of `Foldable` quite useful.
 You might proceed to [the documentation](https://hackage.haskell.org/package/base-4.16.0.0/docs/Data-Foldable.html) to get to know them better.

 ## Exercises